Azure/ObjectDetectionUsingCntk/README.md

 And finally, the file *AlexNet.89* is too big to be hosted in Github and hence needs to be downloaded manually from [here](https://objectdetectionusingcntk.blob.core.windows.net/objectdetectionusingcntk/AlexNet.89) and placed into the subfolder */resources/cntk/AlexNet.89*.

-If you lack a strong GPU, or don't want to install CNTK yourself, then consider using Azure's Data Science Virtual Machine which come with state-of-the-art GPUs.
+If you lack a strong GPU, don't want to install CNTK yourself, or want to train a model using multiple GPUs, then consider using Azure's Data Science Virtual Machine.
 The GPU-VMs are currently in preview model but will be fully available soon.
 See the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/Linux-Data-Science-Virtual-Machine-3) for a 1-click deployment solution.